AdobeStock_74521470-1

 Conductors

 These are usually wires, tapes, or ropes that carry the electric charge along the fence.
-Materials like steel and aluminum are common, each with their unique advantages and challenges.
+Materials such as steel and aluminum are common, each with distinct advantages and challenges.

 Insulators

-Often made from plastic or ceramic materials, insulators are crucial in maintaining the efficacy of the fence by preventing the electrical charges from grounding in undesirable locations, ensuring that the shock is delivered only upon direct contact with the fence.
+Often made of plastic or ceramic, insulators are crucial for maintaining the fence's effectiveness by preventing electrical charge from grounding in undesirable locations, ensuring that the shock is delivered only upon direct contact with the fence.

 Fence Poles